elderNova126/wee-voice/PUBLIC_AGENTS_FEATURE.md

 - ✅ Shows agent name, description, and features
 - ✅ Language and RAG status badges
 - ✅ Direct "Start Conversation" button
+- ✅ "Call via Phone" button when a public phone number is available
 - ✅ No agent selector (focused experience)
 - ✅ Validates agent is public and active
 - ✅ Redirects to homepage if agent not found